jhudsl/tidyversecourse/manuscript/get-data.md

 ## JSON

-All of the file formats we've discussed so far (tibbles, CSVs, Excel Spreadsheets and Google Sheets) are various ways to store what is known as tabular data, data where information is stored in rows and columns.
+All of the file formats we've discussed so far (tibbles, CSVs, Excel Spreadsheets, and Google Sheets) are various ways to store what is known as tabular data, data where information is stored in rows and columns.
 To review, when data are stored in a tidy format, variables are stored in **columns** and each observation is stored in a different **row**.
 The values for each observation is stored in its respective **cell**.
 These *rules* for tabular data help define the **structure** of the file.
 Storing information in rows and columns, however, is not the only way to store data.

 Alternatively, JSON (JavaScript Object Notation) data are *nested* and *hierarchical*.
 JSON  is a very commonly-used text-based way to send information between a browser and a server.
 It is easy for humans to read and to write.
 JSON data adhere to certain rules in how they are structured.
 For simplicity, JSON format requires objects to be comprised of **key-value pairs**.
 For example, in the case of: `{"Name": "Isabela"}`, "Name" would be a key, "Isabela" would be a value, and together they would be a key-value pair.
 Let's take a look at how JSON data looks in R.This means that key-pairs can be organized into different levels (hierarchical) with some levels of information being stored *within* other levels (nested).